-In Microsoft Word, a checkbox (selection box or tick box – ☑) is a small interactive box that allows users to select or deselect a value from a small set of options.
+In Microsoft Word, a checkbox (Also known as a selection box, tick box or check mark – ☑) is a small interactive box that allows users to select or deselect a value from a small set of options.

-To add a checkboxn (☑) in Word, you have two options:
+To insert a checkbox (☑) in Word, you have two options: